Getting Started

 Decision 1 root node with two default-labeled Action 1 and Action 2 children added from the flyover menu.

-Now, it is time to edit the text.
-Simply double-click on an action node to turn the node into an editable text box.
+Now edit the action text.
+Double-click an action node to turn it into an editable text box.

 First Action node turned into an inline editable text box and renamed to No Test, with the flyover menu visible above it.